 It’s especially great for Stardew fans who loved the freedom to choose your daily routine but also wanted a bit more of a “main quest” feel.

-Story of Seasons (Harvest Moon)
+Story of Seasons (Harvest Moon): Best if you like farming

 Before Stardew Valley stole our hearts (and all our free time), there was Harvest Moon — now rebranded as Story of Seasons.
 This is the original cozy farming sim, the blueprint for the genre.